DMKuZu/OOP_Finals_F4/README.md

 # Added Description, Keypoints, Prompts, Storyline as txt files for clarity at Oct 1, 11:59 pm

-# Do a git fetch first, then when you do push, push to a new branch
+# Connect to the https://github.com/DMKuZu/OOP_Finals_F4.git repository
+# If you're using IntelliJ, just commit and push.
+It will create a new branch for you.
-# I'll handle merging the branches
+# I'll handle merging